lacecrypt/lace-and-locks/android-hardening-guide.md

 ## VI.
 Network Security

-* VPN: Only use this if you need to hide traffic from your ISP or local network.
+* **VPN**: Only use this if you need to hide traffic from your ISP or local network.
 A common misconception is that a VPN makes you anonymous, it doesn't.
 Use a trustworthy, no-log provider.
 I don't recommend free VPNS, they sell data.
 Only exception to this would be ProtonVPN, but the free version isn't the best.
-My favorites are NordVPN and Mullvad. -
+My favorites are NordVPN and Mullvad.
-* Tor: Use Orbot or the Tor Browser for sensitive browsing.
+* **Tor**: Use Orbot or the Tor Browser for sensitive browsing.
 Slower, but private.
-* Private DNS: Go to Settings ➳ Network & internet ➳ Private
+* **Private DNS**: Go to Settings ➳ Network & internet ➳ Private
 DNS.
 Use providers like Quad9 (9.9.9.9), Mullvad DNS, or NextDNS.

 The easiest step is to set a Private DNS provider now.
 That's free